Pratapgad: The Big Story

-The Battle of Pratapgad between Shivaji and Afzal Khan, a general of Adil Shahi dynasty, was fought below the ramparts of this fort on 10 November 1659.
+The Battle of Pratapgad between Shivaji Maharaj and Afzal Khan, a general of Adil Shahi dynasty, was fought below the ramparts of this fort on 10 November 1659.
 This was the first major test of the fledgling kingdom's army, and set the stage of the establishment of the Maratha empire.

+Pratapgad Fort is a historical fort located in Satara district of Maharashtra, near Mahabaleshwar.
+It holds great significance in the history of the Maratha Empire and is known for its connection to Chhatrapati Shivaji Maharaj.
+The fort, built in 1656, stands as a symbol of valor and strategic brilliance.

 Pratapgad continued to be involved in regional politics.
 Sakharam Bapu Bokil, a well-known minister of Pune, was confined by his rival Nana Phadnis in Pratapgad in 1778.
 He was later moved from fort to fort until he died at Raigad.
 In 1796, Nana Phadnis, while escaping from the intrigues of Daulatrao Shinde and his minister Baloba, assembled a strong garrison in Pratapgad before heading to Mahad.
-In 1818, as part of the Third Anglo-Maratha War, Pratapgad surrendered by private negotiation.
-This was a great loss to the Maratha forces, as Pratapgad was an important stronghold, had a large garrison, and could suppress much of the country around Wai.
+In 1818, as part of the Third Anglo-Maratha War, Pratapgad was surrendered to the East India company.